Could Maine's LD 340 constitutionally bar federally certified foreign workers from working in timber harvesting on Maine state lands?

 The AG opinion addressed the bill while it was pending.
 The legislative outcome would need to be checked separately in Maine's legislative records.
 The AG's clear unconstitutionality determination would have made enactment risky.

-Q: What's the federal H-2 certification?
+Q: What's the federal certification the opinion refers to?

 Q: Why can states ban aliens from being police officers but not timber workers?